eclarke/mars/Readme.md

 Config options that end in `_dir` or `_fp` must be paths to valid directories or files, respectively.
 MARS will resolve any relative paths against the directory it's executed from, and stop if any paths besides `output_dir` do not exist.
 In addition, some config options' values must be numbers (as noted in the config file).
-MARS will complain if they're invalid, saving you the headache of debugging some random Snakemake error down the line.
+MARS will complain if they're not, saving you the headache of debugging some random Snakemake error down the line.

 ### Running